 Pose of the Month: Shoulder Stand

-Sometimes called the candle pose or Queen pose, the shoulder stand translated from the Sanskrit name is “all limbed” or “whole body.”
-Its name comes from the many roles it plays and benefits it provides to the entire body.
-It falls into each of the following categories: relaxation pose, inversion pose, gentle stretching pose and revitalizing pose.
+Sometimes called the candle pose, or Queen pose.
+Shoulder stand translated from the Sanskrit name is “all Limbed” or “whole body.”
+It is named due to the benefits it provides to the entire body.
+Shoulder stand has many roles among them—relaxation pose, inversion pose, and gentle stretching pose, revitalizing pose.

 Benefits of Shoulder Stand

-The role of the shoulder stand is important.
-Done properly and consistently, it has a wide range of benefits, including:
+The role of the Shoulder stand is important.
+Done properly and consistently, the most noticeable benefits include:

-Gets the thyroid gland functioning more efficiently–the thyroid is the gland responsible for managing your metabolism.
+- Gets the Thyroid gland functioning better, and more efficiently.
+Thyroid is the gland responsible for managing your metabolism.

-Is beneficial to people with constipation, indigestion and asthma.
+- Is beneficial to people with constipation, indigestion, asthma.

-Increases blood flow to the brain–therefore helps headaches, congestion and sore throats
+- Increases blood flow to brain therefore helps headaches, congestion, and sore throats

-For the lay person or yogi, the shoulder stand opens and strengthens the upper shoulder girdle and stretches the back of the neck.
-Since it is an inversion pose and nourishes the brain, it offers a rich supply of blood and a flood of oxygen to the organs and upper body glands.
-Since pressure is taken off the lower extremities, it is like super charging when you rest in this pose with your legs up.
-You will relieve the pressure and swelling of the feet and legs that result from tough, long days at work and play.
-Just getting extra blood flow to the brain, face and head will give a tired day the boost you need to continue.
-All this will give you the clearer head you may need to continue with long nights of studying or intense business meetings.
+For the lay person or yogi, shoulder stand opens and strengthens the upper shoulder girdle, and stretches the back of the neck.
+Since it is an inversion pose and nourishes the brain, it offers a rich supply of blood therefore a flood of oxygen to the organs and glands of the upper body.
+Pressure is taken off the lower extremities; this is like super charging sitting with your legs up.
+You will relieve the pressure and swelling of the feet and legs that result from tough longs days at work and play.
+Just getting extra blood flow to the brain and face and head will give a tired day the boost and glow you need to continue.
+All this will give you the clearer head you may need to continue with long nights of studying, or intense business meetings.

-Although you should always consult your Physician and research a properly trained teacher before starting a yoga practice, there are a few instances where you should avoid this pose entirely, if you:
+Although you should always consult your Physician and research a properly trained teacher before starting a yoga practice, there are a few instances where you should avoid this pose entirely:

-Have glaucoma or detached Retina-shoulder stand could worsen the condition.
+* If you have Glaucoma or Detached Retina.
+Shoulder stand could worsen the condition.